Xiphe/THEMASTER/templates/theme/full/def/__folderName__/readme.md

 Installation
 ------------

-1. Upload the plugin directory to the `/wp-content/plugins/` directory
+1. Upload the theme directory to the `/wp-content/themes/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the theme through the 'Design/Themes' menu in WordPress
-3.

 Support